PEP 455 “Practicum for Exercise Programming”

 Our program offers a hands-on experience as a part of our curriculum where students apply the theory, knowledge, skills, and abilities they have gathered throughout the program.
 Students have the opportunity to gain exposure to working With a variety of populations while serving as an Exercise Mentor in one of the following locations:

-- Faculty and Staff Fitness Training Program — Working with College employees to reach their fitness goals.
+- Faculty and Staff Fitness Training Program — Working with University employees to reach their fitness goals.

-- Varsity Athletics Weight Room — Working with College athletes to improve performance.
+- Varsity Athletics Weight Room — Working with University athletes to improve performance.

 - Gero-Fit — Working with retired military veterans to improve their quality of life.